mraggi/discreture/README.md

 }
 ```

+**Note**: The order of iteration for Discreture combinations is different than the order of iteration for GSL combinations.
+To iterate over them in the same order, use `combinations_tree` instead of `combinations`.
+Preliminary testing shows `combinations_tree` is even FASTER than `combinations` when doing forward iteration, and slower than `combinations` when doing reverse iteration (but still faster than GSL combinations).

+**Note 2**: Compiling with GCC yields similar results for GSL and slightly worse results for discreture.

 ## Discreture vs Sagemath

 This comparison isn't even fair (c++ vs python).
 On the same system, iterating over all (24 choose 12) combinations, sage takes 12.2 seconds.
 Discreture takes approximately 0.01 seconds.
 No point in graphing that.